Do shrimp eat brine shrimp?

 Shrimp also have a pair of maxillipeds, small appendages near their mouths, which they use to handle food and bring it to their mouth.
 These maxillipeds have tiny hairs that can taste and smell, providing the shrimp with information about the food’s edibility.

 Interestingly, shrimp seem to have a preference for food that’s in a state of decay.
 This suggests that they may be able to detect certain chemical changes that occur during decomposition, guiding them to their next meal.
-This is why shrimp often ignore live food like brine shrimp or bloodworms, but will readily eat the same foodOpens in a new tab. once it has died and started to decompose.
+This is why shrimp often ignore live food like brine shrimp or bloodworms, but will readily eat the same food once it has died and started to decompose.

 This ability to identify food plays a crucial role in the shrimp’s survival, allowing them to find food in the often murky waters of their natural habitats.
 Understanding this behavior in an aquarium can help shrimp keepers provide appropriate food and maintain a healthy environment for their shrimp.